Florida sheriff defends keeping childhood shooting a secret

 The shooting came to light Saturday in an article published by the Florida Bulldog website and further roiled the August Democratic primary race between Tony and the fired sheriff he replaced, Scott Israel.

-DeSantis fired Israel days after he took office in January 2019 because of his office’s mishandling of the Feb.
+DeSantis, days after he took office, fired Israel in January 2019 because of the sheriff’s office’s mishandling of the Feb.
 14, 2018, Marjory Stoneman Douglas High School massacre that left 17 dead and replaced him with the little-known Tony.
 The former Coral Springs sergeant had quit that department in 2016 to operate a consulting firm that specialized in active shooter training.
 The two former Republicans are the leading candidates in the primary that will likely decide the race in the heavily Democratic county.

 “It was chaos.
 It was frightening.
-The most horrific thing I ever experienced,” Tony told the Miami Herald.
+The most horrific thing I ever experienced,” Tony told the Miami Herald about the shooting.
 “For this to be used by a political opponent to turn me into a 14-year-old black kid with a gun, we’re on a dangerous precedent here.”

 The shooting happened at the Tony family home in the Badlands neighborhood of Philadelphia, an area known for its violence and open air drug dealing.